Christmas controversies: Christmas tree

-Rejection among certain groups
+Rejection of Christmas among certain groups

-Atheism
+Judaism

-With the atheistic Cult of Reason in power during the era of Revolutionary France, Christian Christmas church services were banned and the three kings cake was forcibly renamed the "equality cake" under antireligious government policies.
-In the former Eastern Bloc, where governments implemented the policy of state atheism, Christmas and other religious holidays were "effectively banned".
-The League of Militant Atheists organized alternate festivals "specifically to denigrate religious holidays" in the USSR.
-In the United States, some atheists choose to celebrate Christmas fully, while others celebrate only portions of the holiday, and others reject it completely.
-In China, which is officially an atheist state, some officials in 2018 raided Christian churches just prior to Christmas and forced them to close.
+Jewish theology rejects the divinity of Jesus and that he is the true Messiah, therefore Judaism does not include a Christmas celebration.
+Many Jewish texts express negative sentiments about Christmas.
+Nittel Nacht is a term used in historical Jewish literature for Christmas Eve.
+On this night, many Jews, especially Hasidic Jews, avoid the appearance of celebrating Christmas by avoiding experiencing any joy, refuse to study the Torah, eat garlic to ward off evil spirits and practice sexual abstinence.
+Medieval apostates such as Johann Pfefferkorn, Julius Conrad Otto, Johann Adrian, and Samuel Friedrich Brenz wrote that the common belief among Jews at the time was that on Christmas Eve, Jesus would wander all the toilets of the world as a punishment for spreading false teachings.
+They wrote that Jews feared that if Jesus heard them reading the Torah, he would get a respite from his suffering, so they refrained from it.
+The apostates also wrote about Jews eating a lot of garlic on Christmas Eve to ward off the 'demon' Jesus, as well as Jewish children being hesitant to use the latrine on Christmas Eve from the fear of Jesus reaching out and pulling them in.

 Islam

 The celebration of Christmas has occasionally been criticized by Muslims in Turkey.
 Turkey has adopted a secular version of Christmas and a Santa Claus figure named Noel Baba (from the French Père Noël).
 During the 2013 holiday season, a Muslim youth group launched an anti-Santa Claus campaign, protesting against the celebration of Christmas in the country.
 In December 2015, political and religious activists organized protests against the growing influence of Christmas and Santa Claus in Turkish society.
-In Indonesia, some radicalists proposing December 25th as "World Moslem Convert Day" (Hari Muallaf Sedunia), even though some people dismiss this idea as asinine and dangerous.
+In Indonesia, some radicalists have suggested proposing December 25 as "World Moslem Convert Day" (Hari Muallaf Sedunia), even though some people dismiss this idea as both asinine and dangerous.

 Restorationist Movement

-Some churches, sects, and communities of the Restoration Movement reject the observance of Christmas for theological reasons; these include Jehovah's Witnesses, Armstrongites, the True Jesus Church, The Seventh Day Adventist Church, the Church of God (Seventh-Day), the Iglesia ni Cristo, the Christian Congregation in Brazil, the Christian Congregation in the United States, and the Churches of Christ, as well as certain reformed and fundamentalist churches of various persuasions, including some Independent Baptists and Oneness Pentecostals.
+Some churches, sects, and communities of the Restoration Movement reject the observance of Christmas for theological reasons; these include Jehovah's Witnesses, Armstrongites, the True Jesus Church, the Church of God (Seventh-Day), the Iglesia ni Cristo, the Christian Congregation in Brazil, the Christian Congregation in the United States, and the Churches of Christ, as well as certain reformed and fundamentalist churches of various persuasions, including some Independent Baptists and Oneness Pentecostals.